Harshpatel8111/Loan-Analysis-Project/README.md

 Business Decision
 Introduce stricter risk assessment and monitoring for homeloans to reduce the risk as homeloans is the top factor of lending loan.
 ##### Average Income by Employment Type
+Key Insight
+Fulltime Employees have highest average income compare to other types where as unemployeed has lowest average income.
+Business Decision
+Increase the number loan and offer better loan terms to full time employees.
+##### Average Loan by Age Group
+Adults and Middle aged borrowers take highest average loans.
+Business Decision
+Keep increasing the number of loans for Adults and middle aged age group while limit the number for senior citizen age group to decrease risk.
+##### Default Rate(%) By Year
+Key Insight
+Default rates were between 11.50 and 11.75 in 6 years starting from 2013.
+Business Decision
+Maintain the default rate under 11.50 to increase the profit from last 6 year.
+##### Default by Employeement Type
+Key Insight
+Unemployeement has highest default rate accounting for 3.39 followed by parttime, self employeed, and fulltime(2.30).
+Business Decision
+Increase the number of borrowers who have full time job security to decrease overall default rate.
+Meanwhile implement strict terms for unemployeed borrowers to decrease risk.